Tiblemont-Tavernier Property - Gold, Polymetallic

 Property Description and Location

-Exploration in this extensively overburden covered property dates back to the late 1960’s when Anaconda outlined a zone of precious metal bearing volcanogenic disseminated and stringer sulphide mineralization referred to as the Anaconda zone as a result of follow up drilling of airborne/ground geophysical anomalies.
+Exploration dates back to the late 1960’s when Anaconda outlined a zone of precious metal bearing volcanogenic disseminated and stringer sulphide mineralization referred to as the Anaconda zone located by follow up drilling of airborne/ground geophysical anomalies.
 Assessment records for core assays are incomplete.
-The best single base metal assay of massive sulphides reported, graded 4.03% Cu, 9.13% Zn, 585.7 gpt Ag and 26.4 gpt Au/ 0.3.m (hole 615), along with other gold/silver sulphide intercepts of 1.4 gpt Au, 86 gpt Ag/ 3 m and 1.4 gpt Au, 10 gpt Ag/ 1.5 m and elsewhere, near the east shore of St. Vincent Lake where a historic sulphide gold intercept of 27.0 gpt Au/ 0.62 m (hole 614) is reported in the same area where a boulder of black chlorite with chalcopyrite stringers is also reported to have been found.
+Records suggest the best single base metal assay of massive sulphides graded 4.03% Cu, 9.13% Zn, 585.7 gpt Ag and 26.4 gpt Au/ 0.3m (hole 615).
+Gold/silver sulphide intercepts include 1.4 gpt Au, 86 gpt Ag/ 3m and 1.4 gpt Au, 10 gpt Ag/ 1.5m and elsewhere, near the east shore of St. Vincent Lake, an historic sulphide gold intercept of 27.0 gpt Au/ 0.62m (hole 614) in the same area where a boulder of black chlorite with chalcopyrite stringers is also reported to have been found.
 Lynx-Canada Explorations Ltd conducted systematic exploration work on the property in the early 1980’s.
-Blanket ground magnetometer/VLF surveys at 120 metre line spacing, extended 15 km from Lake Des Pins in the West, to Lake Tavernier in the East.
-Follow up humus and basal till sampling was done over selected magnetic/VLF anomalies and subsequently investigated with IP and HEM geophysical coverage over the highest priority anomalies for drill target selection.
-The drilling which followed led to the discovery of the precious metal bearing Lynx volcanogenic stringer sulphide zone (2.6 gpt Au, 48.4 gpt Ag, 0.7% Zn/7.3 m; 1.0 gpt Au, 14.2 gpt Ag, 0.2% Zn/ 2.9 m; 1.3 gpt Au, 75.8 gpt Ag/4.9 m; 2.1 gpt Au,1.2% Zn/0.95 m; 1.4 gpt Au, 48.8 gpt Ag/3.3 m and 7.2 gpt Au, 70.6 gpt Ag, 1.3% Zn/ 0.4 m ) located 1.5 km east-north east of the Anaconda zone, on a separate time horizon.
+Blanket ground magnetometer/VLF surveys at 120 metre line spacing, extended 15 km from Lake Des Pins in the West, to Lake Tavernier in the East, were also completed.
+Follow up humus and basal till sampling were done over selected magnetic/VLF anomalies and subsequently investigated with IP and HEM geophysical coverage over the highest priority anomalies for drill target selection.
+The drilling which followed, led to the discovery of the precious metal bearing Lynx volcanogenic stringer sulphide zone (2.6 gpt Au, 48.4 gpt Ag, 0.7% Zn/7.3m; 1.0 gpt Au, 14.2 gpt Ag, 0.2% Zn/ 2.9m; 1.3 gpt Au, 75.8 gpt Ag/4.9m; 2.1 gpt Au,1.2% Zn/0.95m; 1.4 gpt Au, 48.8 gpt Ag/3.3m and 7.2 gpt Au, 70.6 gpt Ag, 1.3% Zn/ 0.4m ) located 1.5 km east-north east of the Anaconda zone, on a separate time horizon.

 Further exploration work by a number of junior companies during the mid and late 1980’s including Resource Onyx, Exploration Omega and Exploration Oz failed to encounter any significant base or precious metal mineralization in their drilling.

-This portion of the property is underlain by the large syntectonic Pascalis –Tiblemont granodiorite Batholith which hosts numerous quartz lode gold showings where historic exploration has focused.
-In the late 1980’s junior company Maufort Resources Inc completed a considerable amount of shallow exploring drilling (in efforts to outline preliminary gold resource estimates) at five principal locations (Main Zone, Zones 14, 15, 16, & 19) dispersed along a 2.5 km long NNE trending corridor within the intrusion east of Fish Lake as well as in another structure 2 km east of the former referred to as the Pine Lake occurrence.
-A total of 76 holes are reported and non 43-101 compliant historic resources of 87,000 t grading 5.8 gpt Au (Main Zone) and respectively 6,670 t at 16.8 gpt Au and 1,260 t at 33.7 gpt Au for the Pine Lake zones, are reported.
-Of the 45 drill holes within the Main Zone which was drilled to a vertical depth of 125 metres, 23 of the holes contained visible gold.
-The better gold intercepts from this zone returned: 15.8 gpt Au/ 3.0 m, 5.9 gpt Au/ 7.5 m, 3.8 gpt Au/ 5.9 m, 5.3 gpt Au/ 9.5 m and 3.5 gpt Au/ 7.5 .
+The western portion of the property is underlain by the large syntectonic Pascalis–Tiblemont granodiorite Batholith which hosts numerous quartz lode gold showings and historic exploration.
+In the late 1980’s junior company Maufort Resources Inc completed a considerable amount of shallow exploring drilling in five principal locations (Main Zone, Zones 14, 15, 16, & 19) which are developed along a 2.5 km long NNE trending corridor of deformation within the intrusion east of Fish Lake as well as in another gold zone within another major structure 2 km east of the former referred to as the Pine Lake occurrence.
+A total of 76 holes were completed and served as the basis for the reported, non 43-101 compliant, respective historic resources of 87,000 t grading 5.8 gpt Au for the Main Zone and 6,670 t at 16.8 gpt Au and 1,260 t at 33.7 gpt Au for the Pine Lake zones.
+These historic resources should not be relied upon and they have not been verified to determine their relevance or reliability.
+Of the 45 drill holes within the Main Zone (drilled to a vertical depth of 125 metres), 23 of the holes contained visible gold.
+The better gold intercepts from this zone returned: 15.8 gpt Au/ 3.0m, 5.9 gpt Au/ 7.5m, 3.8 gpt Au/ 5.9m, 5.3 gpt Au/ 9.5m and 3.5 gpt Au/ 7.5m.

 Geological Setting and Mineralization